How to do SAFe PI Planning for Remote SAFe Teams

-How to do PI Planning for Distributed Teams
+PI Planning Tools and Strategy for Distributed Teams

 Typically, only a fraction of attendees are expected to participate remotely.
 Local teams gather together in person for a conference-style event.
 The intention here is to make the planning as efficient and useful as possible, resolving dependencies and discussing value.
 You do not want to lose that when you do this entirely remotely, so preparing to set the right structure and workflow in place for remote PI planning is key.

 If everyone is working remotely, you need resources to support digital interactions on a large scale.
 Here is a checklist of what you’ll need:

 - Video conferencing.
 Choose a provider that can handle the size of your organization.
 If you’re a large company, use one that offers breakout rooms.

 - Group messaging.
 You need an instant messaging tool that enables group chatting.
 Then your teams can quickly ask questions and exchange information.
 Remember to create groups to help answer questions, like channels for support and facilitators.